 You need to know that in this situation, alternative care arrangements can be put in place quickly and efficiently; the Carers Centre has a service designed to help you with this.
 This is something that can quickly be put in place and will help ensure the person you care for is looked after, if you are unable to provide care yourself:

-The Emergency Planning Form (Word document) enables you to provide a detailed picture of the person you care for, including:
+The Emergency Planning Form (Word document) enables you to provide details picture of the person you care for:

 - physical care needs

 - their preferences and what is important to them

 - contact details of key people involved in their care, such as their GP or social worker